 Our content guidelines for submitting writers are:

-1. Should have a Buddhist Dharma perspective or meditation technique.
+1. Your story should have a Buddhist Dharma perspective or meditation technique, method, practice, or teaching.
 We cover practice methods, Dharma teachings, Dharma teachers, but we do not cover news or opinion-editorial at all.
 We are non-political, and will not publish any features including politics.

 2. Must be minimum 500 words.
 We have no maximum.
-Some of our best-read stories are the longer ones over 2000 words, but that’s not a requirement.
+Some of our best-read features are the longer ones, over 2000 words, but that’s not a requirement.

 4. Due to search engine indexing, if you wish to publish the proposed content elsewhere, it must first be published with us.
-(In other words first publishing rights), and you must note a credit on the subsequent publications “Originally Published on BuddhaWeekly.com” Publishing after Buddha Weekly is fine on this condition.
+(In other words “first publishing rights”), and you must note a credit on the subsequent publications “Originally Published on BuddhaWeekly.com” Publishing after Buddha Weekly is fine on this condition.
 In other words, if you’re adding to your own blog, it should publish on Buddha Weekly first to be eligible for publication.
 Please note: if you do not agree with this, please do not submit.
 Thank you for understanding.

 5. NO commercial or sponsored content is permitted.
 Links to anything for sale will be removed, or might result in automatic rejection.
 (The author can include commercial links relevant to themselves only in the author bio, and they must be relevant (i.e. their own website or social media — not sponsored links to other parties.)

 6. Anything that offers advice of a medical or psychological nature must have heavy disclaimers and be stated as your opinion (i.e. the opinion of the author, not of Buddha Weekly.)